Close

 Traits

-Class Abilities that function all of the time without activation being required.
+Class abilities that function all of the time without activation being required.
 Includes such things as Immunity and the ability to use extra equipment.
-Traits are denoted with a (T) and are always non-magical in nature.
+Traits are denoted with a (T) and are not considered States nor Enchantments.
 Traits may not be removed by any means and persist after respawn.
 Immunities granted by Traits persist after death.
-Note: Some Traits mimic other Magic or Abilities, but these Traits are still always on and ignore any Incantation or Materials requirement listed.
-Traits always take effect before Immunities, Resistances, and any other abilities.
+Traits are not enchantments, and do not count towards enchantment limits or count for the purposes of Attuned, Essence Graft, or similar abilities.
+Note: Some Traits mimic other abilities, but these Traits are still always on and ignore any incantation or Material Requirements listed

 All Magic Definitions